 The FWHS Daily Bulletin is published daily and is read in homeroom.
 It is also posted on the FWHS Website.
-The Fairfield Warde High School newsletter is published regularly and mailed home, and is available on the school website.
-The newsletter contains pertinent information including news, announcements and upcoming events.
-In addition to the newsletter there are three student publications; the Focus- a student newspaper distributed within school; the Odyssey a student literary magazine that is published for a fee at the end of the school year and the Yearbook which is available for purchase and includes photos of each class and all student organizations.
+There are three student publications; the Focus- a student newspaper distributed within school; the Odyssey a student literary magazine that is published for a fee at the end of the school year and the Yearbook which is available for purchase and includes photos of each class and all student organizations.
 The FWHS PTA also published a weekly email bulletin.
 Parents are urged to stay informed by signing up on the PTA website.